List of discontinued Bose headphones: QuietComfort 25

-The "QuietComfort 25" (QC25) over-ear headphones were released in 2014 as the replacement for the QuietComfort 15, and sold until 2019.
-Unlike its predecessors, the QC25s can be used (without the noise cancelling function) while the battery is dead.
-Another change is the elimination of the Hi/Low switch which increased the input gain for low-output sources like MP3 players.
+The last purely wired over-ear noise-cancelling headphones, the "QuietComfort 25" (QC25), were released in 2014 as the replacement for the QuietComfort 15, and sold until 2019; all models after the QC25s use Bluetooth to wirelessly input audio (the next two models, the QC35 and QC45, allow either Bluetooth or wires for audio).
+Like its predecessors, the QC25 can operate in sound cancelling mode alone without the audio wire being attached; unlike its predecessors, with the wire attached the QC25 can continue to be used for audio even after the battery dies (without the noise cancelling function), although the best quality audio requires battery power.
+Another change is the elimination of the Hi/Low switch which adjusted the input gain between low-output sources like CD and MP3 players and high-output sources like airplane sound systems and AC-powered amplifiers, the function now being automatically handled in the revised electronics.

+Over its production run, the QC25 was offered in various colors, including primarily dark gray (denominated 'black') with black earcup and head pads, cord and case, or white and silver with tan earcup and head pads, turquoise cord and white case, but also as commemorative or special editions including actual black (denominated 'triple black'), black/gold, dark blue, various NFL-collaborated themes, e.g., a camouflaged version to honor Pat Tillman, a general commemorative model in custom colors of blue and silver, a Super Bowl 50 model, various commercially-affiliated models, e.g., Anheuser-Busch, etc. Apart from appearance, all QC25s have the same features, specifications and operation.

 In 2015, the QC25s won the What Hi-Fi?
 Sound and Vision annual award for "Best Noise Cancelling Headphones".

 QuietComfort 35

 The "QuietComfort 35" (QC35) over-ear wireless headphones were sold from 2016 until 2018, as a Bluetooth headset based on the QuietComfort 25 model.
 The QC35s could be used without Bluetooth as wired headphones, and the right earcup included volume controls and a play/pause button.
-The available colours were matte black and silver.
+The available colors were matte black and silver.

-The QuietComfort 35 was released in 2016 as a successor to the 25.
-It supports Bluetooth wireless operation, the Bose Connect mobile app for advanced audio control, and contains an embedded rechargeable battery.
+The QuietComfort 35 was released in 2016 as a successor to the QC25.
+It supports Bluetooth wireless operation, the Bose Connect mobile app for advanced audio control, and contains an embedded rechargeable (but not consumer-replaceable) battery.

-The QC35s were reviewed favourably for their sound quality, noise cancelling and battery life, however one reviewed noted distortion in the bass at higher volume levels.
+The QC35s were reviewed favorably for their sound quality, noise cancelling and battery life, however one review noted distortion in the bass at higher volume levels.